(Pocket-lint) - Atari is introducing a brand new console to the market - its first for many years.

-Formerly called Ataribox during an initial funding stage, it is now called the Atari VCS - a throwback to the original name of the Atari 2600 in the 70s.
+Formerly called Ataribox during an initial funding stage, it was renamed the Atari VCS - a throwback to the original name of the Atari 2600 in the 1970s.

 It is confirmed to come with a Classic controller, that looks and feels like the original rubber joystick, plus a more modern gamepad.
 And there are many more features beside.